Skip to main content

 Non-salaried staff

-Non-salaried personnel is the entrepreneur.
+Non-salaried personnel are the employer.

-Computation of non-salaried personnel
+Calculation of non-salaried personnel

 1. Businessman